awsdocs/amazon-s3-userguide/doc_source/S3OutpostsIAM.md

 ## Principals for S3 on Outposts policies<a name="S3OutpostsPrincipal"></a>

 When you create a resource\-based policy to grant access to your S3 on Outposts bucket, you must use the `Principal` element to specify the person or application that can make a request for an action or operation on that resource\.
 For S3 on Outposts policies, you can use one of the following principals:
-+ AWS account
++ An AWS account
-+ IAM user
++ An IAM user
-+ IAM role
++ An IAM role
-+ All Principals \(wildcard \*\) in a policy that uses a `Condition` element to limit access to a specific IP range
++ All principals, by specifying a wildcard character \(\*\) in a policy that uses a `Condition` element to limit access to a specific IP range

 **Important**
-You can't write a policy for an S3 on Outposts bucket that uses a wildcard \(\*\) in the `Principal` element unless the policy also includes a `Condition` that limits access to a specific IP range\.
-This ensures that there is no public access to your S3 on Outposts bucket\.
+You can't write a policy for an S3 on Outposts bucket that uses a wildcard character \(`*`\) in the `Principal` element unless the policy also includes a `Condition` that limits access to a specific IP address range\.
+This restriction helps ensure that there is no public access to your S3 on Outposts bucket\.
 For an example, see [Example policies for S3 on Outposts](#S3OutpostsPolicyExamples)\.

 For more information about the `Principal` element, see [AWS JSON policy elements: Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) in the *IAM User Guide*\.